Skip to main content

 Strategies: We will…

-• continue to use the research-based Second Step Program to enhance students’ social-emotional learning: empathy, self-regulation, and solving problems in a pro-social manner;
+• continue to use the research-based programs such as Second Step, Open Parachute and Everyday Speech to enhance students’ social-emotional learning: empathy, self-regulation, and solving problems in a pro-social manner;

 • partner with families to use the same language and strategies at home with their child(ren);

-• support all students in creating a personal bank of self-regulation strategies;
+• continue to support all students in creating a personal bank of self-regulation strategies;

 • promote growth mindset language between teachers, students, and families;